zhongyehong/slide/README.md

-Please upload the presentation to this repository.
+Please upload your presentation to this repository.